dbt-labs/docs.getdbt.com/website/docs/docs/introduction.md

 <Lightbox src="/img/docs/2ce8dce-Screen_Shot_2018-09-16_at_11.46.12_AM.png" title="A DAG for a simple dbt project"/>

-dbt builds a directed acyclic graph (DAG) based on the interdepencies between models – each node of the graph represents a model, and edges between the nodes are defined by `ref` functions, where a model specified in a `ref` function is recognized as a predecessor of the current model.
+dbt builds a directed acyclic graph (DAG) based on the interdependencies between models – each node of the graph represents a model, and edges between the nodes are defined by `ref` functions, where a model specified in a `ref` function is recognized as a predecessor of the current model.

 When dbt runs, models are executed in the order specified by the DAG – there’s no need to explicitly define the order of execution of your models.
 Building models in staged transformations also reduces the need to repeat SQL, as a single transformation (for example, renaming a column) can be shared as a predecessor for a number of downstream models.